Data protection law in the UK has changed as a result of Brexit. You can find the latest guidance here.

 But whereas pseudonymisation allows anyone with access to the data to view part of the data set, encryption allows only approved users to access the full data set.

-Neither encryption nor pseudonymisation require technical knowledge to implement (which is good news for Home Secretary Amber Rudd).
-The difficulty for organisations is in putting in place suitable security policies and procedures and making staff aware of their obligations.
+Pseudonymisation and encryption can be used simultaneously or separately, and although neither requires technical knowledge to implement, the difficulty for organisations is in putting in place suitable security policies and procedures and making staff aware of their obligations.

 In July 2020, the ECJ (European Court of Justice) declared that the EU–US Privacy Shield – which organisations had used to make transatlantic personal data transfers – was no longer valid.

 The decision came in the wake of complaints from the Austrian privacy activist Max Schrems, who argued that the US government’s mass surveillance practices contradict the protections that the Privacy Shield was supposed to provide.